 Driving on mountainous roads or crawling in traffic behind an accident can strain hard working engines – especially if you’re loaded down with gear.
 Have your radiator and air conditioning checked and tuned up.

-If you’re heading out in an RV or planning to tow a trailer, check out our tips on how to avoid the most common RV and trailer breakdowns, and learn more about keeping your car in top shape all year ‘round.
+If you’re heading out in an RV or planning to tow a trailer ensure you have the right insurance coverage before you hit the road plus check out our tips on how to avoid the most common RV and trailer breakdowns, and learn more about keeping your car in top shape all year ‘round.

 BCAA’s Red Seal Certified technicians at all six BCAA Auto Service Centre locations conduct full diagnostic scans on all makes and models of vehicles.
 Book an appointment with one of our automotive experts at a BCAA Auto Service Centre, where Members get exclusive savings, a free car wash and a two-year warranty.